DAnaselo/Nixos-setup/README.md

 sudo nixos-rebuild switch --upgrade --impure --flake .
 ```
 5. Enjoy
+## Notes
-6. Please For The Love of God Do This Everytime you Rebuild Your System To Have Good Hygiene ;)
+Please For The Love of God Do This Everytime you Rebuild Your System To Have Good Hygiene ;)
 ```
 sudo nix-collect-garbage -d
 ```